 relate to another family group of friends.
 They may be positive as they promote

-camaraderie, but is there a negative side to this sharenting that they do not see?
+camaraderie, but is there a negative side to this sharing that they do not see?

-Knowledge is important, but where are these groups looking for knowledge: in
+Knowledge is essential, but where are these groups looking for knowledge: in

 church, with families of older generations, community, on their child’s soccer